openbridge/airbridge/README.md

 }
 ```

-In this example, the state.json file indicates that the users table was last extracted up to records updated at 2023-08-24T10:37:49, and the orders table was last extracted up to the order with ID 31245.
+In this example, the state.json file indicates that the user's table was last extracted up to records updated at 2023-08-24T10:37:49, and the orders table was last extracted up to the order with ID 31245.

 ### Tracking State
 The manifest file serves as a reference point for understanding the specifics of each job run.
 By inspecting the manifest, users can glean insights about the source and destination images, the current state of data extraction, and other vital metadata about the job.
-This can be particularly useful for optimizing your workflows, debugging or when trying to understand the flow and outcome of specific job runs.
+This can be particularly useful for optimizing workflows, debugging, or understanding the flow and outcome of specific job runs.

 A manifest will contain the following data;